-To register for classes on BRIDGE, the student must log-on using his or her User ID and PIN number.
-After selecting the Student Services screen, the student will click on Registration and enter the CRN's for the classes for which he or she wishes to register.
+To register for classes on BRIDGE, the student must log on using his or her username and password.
+After selecting the Student Records and Registration screen, the student will click on Registration and then select Register for Classes.
+After selecting the appropriate semester of registration, the student can then either search for classes or enter the CRN's for the classes for which he or she wishes to register.
+It is recommended that the student consult with their academic advisor when selecting courses.